REPORT FOR THE PERIOD FROM 1 JANUARY 2018 TO 31 DECEMBER 2018

-CapitaLand Limited (the Company and, together with its subsidiaries, the Group) aspires to the highest standards of corporate governance.
-The Company is committed to regularly improving its corporate governance practices.
-It has developed and, on an ongoing basis, maintains sound and transparent policies and practices to meet the specific business needs of the Group and to provide a firm foundation for a trusted and respected business enterprise.
+CapitaLand (the Company and, together with its subsidiaries, the Group) embraces the tenets of good corporate governance including accountability, transparency and sustainability.
+It is committed to enhancing long-term shareholder value and has appropriate people, processes and structure to direct and manage the business and affairs of the Company.
+The policies and practices it has developed to meet the specific business needs of the Group provide a firm foundation for a trusted and respected business enterprise.
 The Company remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (Code) while achieving operational excellence and delivering the Group's long-term strategic objectives.
 The Board of Directors (Board) is responsible for the Company's corporate governance standards and policies, underscoring their importance to the Group.

-This corporate governance report (Report) sets out the corporate governance practices for financial year (FY) 2017 with reference to the principles of the Code.
+This corporate governance report (Report) sets out the corporate governance practices for FY 2018 with reference to the principles of the Code.
 The Company has complied in all material aspects with the principles, guidelines and recommendations in the Code.
 Where there are deviations from any of the guidelines of the Code, an explanation has been provided within this Report.
-In addition, the Company has included its answers to the questions in the Disclosure Guide provided by the Singapore Exchange Securities Trading Limited (SGX-ST) on pages 51 to 59 of this Annual Report.
+Answers to the questions in the Disclosure Guide provided by the Singapore Exchange Securities Trading Limited (SGX-ST) are furnished on pages 63 to 69 of this Annual Report.

 (A) BOARD MATTERS

 Principle 1 : The Board's Conduct of Affairs